hawkjo/champ/README.md

 align you may try passing it in.

 `-v -vv -vvv` set the verbosity level (-vvv is debug mode).

+#### Generating HDF5 files

+CHAMP uses HDF5 files with a specific format.
+If you're using MicroManager and generating OME-TIFF files, CHAMP's built-in conversion tool (`champ h5`) will work out of the box.
+If your raw image files aren't formatted and named exactly as necessary, you'll need to generate the HDF5s yourself.

 #### Aligning Images